Lignum vitae: Uses

-Due to the density of the wood, cricket bails, in particular "heavy bails" used in windy conditions, are sometimes made of lignum vitae.
+Because of the density of the wood, cricket bails, in particular "heavy bails" used in windy conditions, are sometimes made of lignum vitae.
 It is also sometimes used to make lawn bowls, croquet mallets, and skittles balls.
 The wood also has seen widespread historical usage in mortars and pestles and for wood carvers' mallets.

-It was the traditional wood used for the British police truncheon until recently, due to its density (and strength), combined with the relative softness of wood compared to metal, thereby tending to bruise or stun rather than simply cut the skin.
+It was the traditional wood used for the British police truncheon until recently because of both its density and its strength, combined with its relative softness compared to metal, thereby tending to bruise rather than cut the skin.

-The belaying pins and deadeyes aboard USS Constitution and many other sailing ships were made from lignum vitae.
-Due to its density and natural oils, they rarely require replacement, despite the severity of typical marine weathering conditions, and also resisted jamming in their mortise holes.
+The belaying pins and deadeyes aboard many historic sailing ships were made from lignum vitae.
+Due to its density and natural oils, they rarely require replacement, despite the severity of typical marine weathering conditions, and also resist jamming in their mortise holes.
 The sheaves of blocks on sailing vessels were made of lignum vitae until the introduction of modern synthetics.

-Due to lignum vitae's toughness, it can also be used as a lap in the process of cutting gems.
+Lignum vitae's toughness also allows its use as a lap in the process of cutting gems.
 The wood is covered with powdered industrial diamond, attached to a spindle, and used to smooth rough surfaces of gems.

-Master clockmaker John Harrison used lignum vitae in the bearings and gears of his pendulum clocks and his first three marine chronometers (all of which were large clocks rather than watches), since the wood is self-lubricating.
+John Harrison used lignum vitae in the bearings and gears of his pendulum clocks and his first three marine chronometers as the wood is self-lubricating.
 The use of lignum vitae eliminates the need for horological lubricating oil; 18th-century horological oil would become viscous and reduce the accuracy of a timepiece under unfavourable conditions (including those that prevail at sea).